ZhengYuan-Public/fun-with-lectures/README.md

 # Education
-This is the root folder that stores my education results.
+This is the root folder that stores my learning files.

-*.xmind files are MindMap files, created using XMind.
+You need a mind-map software named Xmind to open *.xmind files.
+A free trial version can be downloaded from _Toolkit(for Windows users).